This webpage was updated April 2023.

 Unless Congress decides to renew them, the ITC, PTC, and associated bonuses begin to phase out for projects that commence construction in 2032 or the year the Treasury Secretary determines that there has been a 75% or more reduction in annual greenhouse gas emissions from the production of electricity in the United States as compared to the calendar year 2022 (whichever is later).

-• In 2033, the first year after the beginning year of the phaseout, the credits and bonuses for projects entering construction remain at 100% of their full value (with the exception of 1.8 GW low-income program, which ends).
+• In 2033, or the first year after the beginning year of the phaseout, the credits and bonuses for projects entering construction remain at 100% of their full value (with the exception of 1.8 GW low-income program, which ends).

-• Projects entering construction in 2034, the second year after the beginning year of the phaseout, qualify for 75% of their full value.
+• Projects entering construction in 2034, or the second year after the beginning year of the phaseout, qualify for 75% of their full value.
 Example calculations:

 • ITC: 75% x 30% = 22.5%